 2) Turn off your phone

-Studies by GetResponse have shown that even if you don’t respond to every beep and buzz your phone makes, the notifications are still quashing your productivity – and causing you to make three to four times as many mistakes.
+Studies have shown that even if you don’t respond to every beep and buzz your phone makes, the notifications are still quashing your productivity – and causing you to make three to four times as many mistakes.
 So do it.
 Do the thinkable.
 Turn off your phone for a while.

 I know it’s hard but, phones have ‘off’ switches.
 You know this.
 Can’t bring yourself to even do that?
 Then consider simply laying the phone down, so the screen faces down.
 Just that tiny little change can reduce how many times your eyes wander away from your work.